christopherdurr/programmingNotes/computernetworking.md

 *   **Geostationary Satellite**: Reamin above the same spot on the earth
 *   **Low-earth Orbiting (LEO) Satellite**: Don't permanently remain above one spot.
 They rotate around the earth.

+## 1.3

+Packet Switches use **store-and-forward** transmission.
+This means they must receive the entire packet before it can begin to transmit the data on the outbound link.
+This is what causes "buffering"

+At L/R seconds,the entire packet has been transmitted.
+Total delay is 2L/R.

+N(L/R)

+**Output Buffer/Output Queue**: Stores packets that the router is about to send into that link.

+Packets suffer **queueing delays**, which are variable and depend on level of congestion in network.

+Every router has a **Forwarding Table** that maps destination addresses to the router's outbound links.
+Routers have **routing protocols** that are used to automatically set the forwarding tables.

+How data moves through a network of links and switches:

+1. **Circuit Switching**: The resources needed along a path are reserved for the duration of the communication between end systems
+2. **Packet Switching**: Resources are not reserved, and we have to wait for access to a communication link

+For circuit switching, when two hosts want to communicate the network establishes an **end-to-end connection** between two hosts.

+Circuits are implemented by:
+* **Frequency-Division Multiplexing (FDM)**: The link dedicates a frequency band for each connection.
+The width of the band is called *bandwidth*
+* **Time-division multiplexing (TDM)**: Time is divided into fixed durations

+The problem with circuit switching is that it is wasteful because dedicated circuits are idle during **silent periods**